Leviathan1995/MyContribution/README.md

 Default mode is `ASYNC`, if error happened, you can try slower `--sync` mode.

-Use `--help` to see full option and usage.
+Use `--help` to see full options and usage.

 ## Contributions(45 merged)